Russia's war on Ukraine latest: Bloody fight grinds on in Bakhmut | Law-Order

 GRAIN DEAL * Turkish Defence Minister Hulusi Akar said he believes that a deal allowing Ukrainian grain to be exported via the Black Sea will be extended from its current March 18 deadline.

-* Russia's foreign ministry said on Sunday that Russian representatives had not yet taken part in negotiations on extending the Black Sea grain deal.
+* Russia's foreign ministry said on Sunday that Russian representatives had not yet taken part in the latest negotiations.
 CHURCH

 * Ukraine's punitive actions against a branch of the Orthodox church linked to Russia are part of a drive to achieve "spiritual independence", Zelenskiy said.
 Ukrainian leaders have accused the long-established Ukrainian Orthodox Church of undermining Ukrainian unity and collaborating with Moscow.